 Why Opt for SaaS?

 SaaS is less customizable than PaaS and doesn’t provide full-fledged control over software functionality, performance, and data management.
-However, on the other hand, this model is easier to apply and maintain since the service provider covers all core IT aspects.
+However, this model is easier to apply and maintain since the service provider covers all core IT aspects.
 Thus, here are the most likely reasons for turning to SaaS:

 - To facilitate the development process.
 Software is ready-to-use and instantly delivered to the end-users via a browser.